 - More Compatibility—xTL fuels are compatible with current diesel- and gasoline-powered vehicles and fuel distribution infrastructure. xTL fuels do not require new or modified pipelines, storage tanks, or retail station pumps.

-- Improved Vehicle Performance—Liquid fuels from natural gas and F-T diesel can provide similar or better vehicle performance than conventional fuels.
+- Improved Vehicle Performance—Liquid fuels from natural gas and Fischer-Tropsch produced diesel (F-T diesel) can provide similar or better vehicle performance than conventional fuels.

-- Reduced Exhaust Emissions—With F-T diesel, emission-control catalysts can reduce nitrogen oxide emissions, little or no particulate emissions exist because it has low sulfur and aromatic content, and there are fewer hydrocarbon and carbon monoxide emissions.
+- Reduced Exhaust Emissions—With F-T diesel, emission-control catalysts can reduce nitrogen oxide emissions, and little or no particulate emissions will exist.
+This is because F-T diesel has low sulfur and aromatic content, and there are fewer hydrocarbon and carbon monoxide emissions.

 - Fewer GHG Emissions—Fuels converted from stranded natural gas reserves, which are otherwise not economical to recover, require no gas flaring and produce fewer GHG emissions.
 Fuels from biomass can produce fewer GHG emissions because carbon dioxide captured during feedstock growth offsets carbon dioxide emissions from burning fuel.